Our union is committed to contributing to reconciliation.

 Our Yubbah Action Group is a working committee within our union ensuring our commitment to reconciliation is reflected throughout our activities and is responsible for maintaining an active Reconciliation Action Plan (RAP).

 The group is named after the Noonuccal word “Yubbah” meaning “message stick”, as our message stick came from Noonuccal woman and member Thersa Nunn (read more about our Message Stick below).

 The group meets a minimum of five times per year.

 If you’d like to know more about these First Nations member networks or register your interest in joining, please get in touch.

 Reconciliation Action Plan

-Our union’s second Reconciliation Action Plan came into effect in 2019.
+Our union’s third Reconciliation Action Plan came into effect in 2023.
 Operating at the ‘innovate’ level, significant initiatives in the current RAP include:

 - Establishing and maintaining mutually beneficial relationships with First Nations members, stakeholders and organisations.